 Ah, so you have an idea, the first commercial version of AutoCAD 1.0 was presented at 1982, Microstation 2.0 at 1987 for PC.

-But that's life, Intel one day made a life of squares and simply, it was over despite Intergraph was the creator of Windows NT technology and Clipper-based processors.
-A simple plagiarism of their technology led to a legal patent lawsuit while they developed Intel Pentium II, this lawsuit against Hewlett Packard, Intel and Gateway kept them busy and although it finally turned out 450 millions in profit the time they ate and ended shattering in companies like 3DLabs, Silicon Graphics, Hellman & Friedman LLC, Texas Pacific Group and JMI Equity.
-While Intergraph maintains an important leadership, for its innovation they should have better representation in our minds and that tells us that the battle must have been complicated.
+But that's life, Intel one day made life into squares and it was simply over despite the fact that Intergraph was the creator of Windows NT technology and Clipper-based processors.
+A simple plagiarism of their technology led to a patent lawsuit while they developed the Pentium II for Intel, this lawsuit against Hewlet Packard, Intel and Gateway kept them busy and although it finally resulted in 450 million in profit, time ate them and they finished breaking up in companies like 3DLabs, Silicon Graphics, Hellman & Friedman LLC, Texas Pacific Group and JMI Equity.
+While Intergraph maintains important leadership, for their innovation they should be better represented in our minds and that tells us that the battle must have been difficult.

-The other day I found an Intergraph CPU in the National Cadastre, of those that were worth an eye and weighed as 75 pounds ... used as a wedge so that the door would not close.
-A tear made a stampede down my left cheek and reminded me that we are alive, that there is no time to remember bad times, especially if they were inevitable.
+The other day I found an Intergraph CPU in the National Land Registry, the kind that were worth an arm and a leg and weighed like 75 pounds ... used as a wedge so that the door would not close.
+A tear stampeded down my left cheek and reminded me that we are alive, that there is no time to remember bad times, less if they were inevitable.

-My friends, life goes on, today the technology that we defend by heart and sword will be bought by another giant and in 10 years we will not remember that old caricature of little David and the great Goliath that Intergraph showed at annual conferences.
-The story that I have told you, the one of Intergraph happened to a company that in 2009 celebrated 40 years of innovation, it is to be expected that it will happen to any other mortal, more in a year of global crisis.
+My friends, life goes on, today the technology that we defend tooth and nail will be bought by another giant and in 10 years we will not remember that old cartoon of little David and the great Goliath that Intergraph showed at annual conferences.
+The story that I have told you, that of Intergraph happened to a company that in 2009 celebrated 40 years of innovation, it is to be expected that it will happen to any other mortal, more in a year of global crisis.

-For my friends, who fought for close to 5 years, with big dreams, there is much ahead.
-Next time, it will be better, that dream of being great must be inside us ... and thanks because 15 laughter, drinking a steaming coffee inspired the name of this humble blog.
+For my friends, who fought for about 5 years, with big dreams, there is a lot ahead.
+Next time, it will be better, that dream of being great must be within us… and thanks because 15 laughs, having a steaming coffee, inspired the name of this humble blog.